Don't forget, the General Election Day is Tuesday, November 2, 2021! Sign up for a text and email reminder on Vote.Org.

 Complete and submit a New York State Absentee Ballot Application Form.
 You can download the PDF version of the New York State Absentee Ballot Application Form from our website.

-To vote in the 2020 General Election, your Absentee Ballot Application Form must be postmarked by October 27, 2020.
-You can also submit the Absentee Ballot Application Form in-person at the board of elections office in your county until November 2, 2020.
+To vote in the 2021 General Election (November 2, 2021), your Absentee Ballot Application Form must be postmarked or completed online by October 18, 2021.
+You can also submit the Absentee Ballot Application Form in-person at the board of elections office in your county until November 1, 2021.

 In some counties you can request and an Absentee Ballot through letter, email, phone, or online form.
 To learn more, visit the Board of Elections website and determine alternative methods for the county where you are registered to vote.

 If you complete and submit the Absentee Ballot Application Form at your county's Board of Elections office, you will be given a ballot and asked to complete it in-person.
-To use method, you must complete and submit the Absentee Ballot Application Form in-person at your county Board of Elections office by November 2, 2020.
+To use this method, you must complete and submit the Absentee Ballot Application Form in-person at your county Board of Elections office by November 1, 2021.

 Back to Top